 Martyn was also proud to be awarded an Honorary Doctorate by the University of Warwick in July 2014 in recognition of his work over many years in the field of human rights and the law.
 This was a rare award by the Department of Law at the University, where Martyn graduated in 1978.

-Mr. Mansfield is Counsel at Scott+Scott London.
+Mr. Mansfield is Partner at Scott+Scott London.
 Mr. Mansfield specialises in acting for businesses and consumers who have suffered losses because of anti-competitive conduct and also works on general commercial and securities litigation.
 Mr. Mansfield works closely with other members of the firm’s Antitrust and Competition and Securities’ practices, including evaluating and developing claims–often on a multi-jurisdictional basis.